oladimillion/react-form/README.md

 - `render: function`

-  `render` function takes `values: array`, `add: function` and `remove: functon` arguments. `values` holds the items' value, `add` function adds a new item to the array items, and `remove` function removes a child from the array items using its index.
+  `render` function takes `values: array`, `add: function` and `remove: functon` arguments. `values` holds the items' value, `add` function adds a new item to the array fields, and `remove` function removes an item from the array fields using its index.

 ```js
     <FieldArray